kevin256013/ad-windows-server-lab/README.md

 - **Hardware**: A computer capable of running virtual machines with sufficient resources (CPU, RAM, storage).

-- **Network Configuration**: Ensure VMs are on the same virtual network for proper communication.

 ### Setup Instructions

 1. **Clone the Repository**: